MohamedElenany/Multilabel-Image-Classification-CNN/README.md

 ## Files uploaded:
 - **Model.ipynb:** Contains all project code, including data preprocessing, model training, and result evaluation.
 - **Report.pdf:** Presents a comprehensive report of the project.

-## Statement of Contribution:
-This project was conducted as a collaborative effort within a group of three members, with all team members contributing equally at every stage of the project.